andrew/ultimate-awesome/README.md

 - [awesome-open-data-centric-ai](https://github.com/Renumics/awesome-open-data-centric-ai) - Curated list of open source tooling for data-centric AI on unstructured data. .
 - [awesome-rust-streaming](https://github.com/jamesmunns/awesome-rust-streaming) - A community curated list of Rust Language streamers.
 - [awesome-redis](https://github.com/JamzyWang/awesome-redis) - A curated list of amazingly awesome redis and redis ecosystem resources. .
+- [Awesome-Referring-Image-Segmentation](https://github.com/MarkMoHR/Awesome-Referring-Image-Segmentation) - :books: A collection of papers about Referring Image Segmentation.
 - [awesome-ai-coding](https://github.com/wsxiaoys/awesome-ai-coding) - Awesome AI Coding.
 - [ReactNativeMaterials](https://github.com/LeoMobileDeveloper/ReactNativeMaterials) - React Native的中文参考资料，包括开源库，文字/视频资料，相关工具等.
-- [Awesome-Referring-Image-Segmentation](https://github.com/MarkMoHR/Awesome-Referring-Image-Segmentation) - :books: A collection of papers about Referring Image Segmentation.
 - [awesome-gists](https://github.com/vsouza/awesome-gists) - A collection of amazing gists.
 - [awesome-programming-languages](https://github.com/ChessMax/awesome-programming-languages) - The list of awesome programming languages that you might be interested in.
-- [awesome-security-GRC](https://github.com/Arudjreis/awesome-security-GRC) - Curated list of resources for security Governance, Risk Management, Compliance and Audit professionals and enthusiasts (if they exist).
 - [awesome-proxmox-ve](https://github.com/Corsinvest/awesome-proxmox-ve) - A collection of awesome Proxmox VE documentation, tools, api, blogs, site.
 - [awesome-text-to-video](https://github.com/jianzhnie/awesome-text-to-video) -  A Survey on Text-to-Video Generation/Synthesis.
 - [netlas-cookbook](https://github.com/netlas-io/netlas-cookbook) - The goal of this guide is very simple - to teach anyone interested in cyber security, regardless of their knowledge level, how to make the most of Netlas.io.